d-fine/Dataland/README.md

 * Check `settings.gradle.kts` whether there are new versions and update if applicable
 * Check the main `build.gradle.kts` for updates in used plugins
 * Do so also for the connected Repos (SkyminderClient, DatalandEDC).
 Publish new versions of artifacts if required.
 Use the new artifacts wherever relevant
-* Update Fronted packages: run `npm outdated` to show outdated packages.
+* Update Fronted packages: run `npm i npm-check-updates` to install npm-check-updates.
- Run `npm update --save` to apply updates to the package.json file
+ Run `npx npm-check-updates -u` to apply updates to the `package.json` file.
+Run `npm update --save` to `update package-lock.json`